Are you pregnant and wondering how to break the news at work? You’re not alone. Many women worry about how the news will be received.

 What Types of Accommodations Can I Get at Work While Pregnant?

-If you need an accommodation in order to do your job effectively while pregnant, your employer must provide one as long as:
+If you need accommodations to do your job effectively while pregnant, your employer must provide them as long as:

 - They provide similar accommodations for non-pregnant employees who have limitations.